 9 Impressive Benefits of Wakame

-Health benefits of wakame include its ability to aid in weight loss, lower cholesterol, boost heart health, prevent cancer, boost energy levels, maintains hormonal balance, build strong bones, increase circulation, improve skin health, and protects infant health.
+Health benefits of wakame include its ability to aid in weight loss, lower cholesterol, boost heart health, prevent cancer, boost energy levels, maintain hormonal balance, build strong bones, increase circulation, improve skin health, and protect infant health.

 Wakame is a variety of seaweed that is commonly used in Japanese cuisine.
 Its scientific name is Undaria pinnatifida and although it is considered one of the most invasive species of seaweed on the planet, it is healthy and beneficial when added to any diet.
 In Japan, wakame is commonly used in soups and salads, as well as in the form of a side dish, like tofu.
-The taste is briny and salty, with a slightly sweet taste mixed in that flavors other foods in such a delightful way.
+The taste is briny and salty, with a slightly sweet taste.
 Japanese sea farmers have grown this seaweed for hundreds of years, and it is beginning to gain popularity in other parts of the world as well, particularly in France.

 Health Benefits of Wakame

-Cholesterol and Heart Health: Along with its inhibitory affects on fat accumulation, fucoxanthin also stimulates the liver to increase its production of DHA, which is a particularly kind of fatty acid that actually lowers the levels of “bad” cholesterol in your system.
-This is the type of cholesterol commonly associated with atherosclerosis and artery blockage, so you are able to protect yourself from various heart diseases, as well as heart attacks and strokes by adding this brittle, salty seaweed to your soups and salads!
+Along with its inhibitory effects on fat accumulation, fucoxanthin also stimulates the liver to increase its production of DHA, which is particularly a kind of fatty acid that actually lowers the levels of “bad” cholesterol in your system.
+This is the type of cholesterol commonly associated with atherosclerosis and artery blockage, so you are able to protect yourself from various heart diseases, as well as heart attacks and strokes by adding this brittle, salty seaweed to your soups and salads.

 The high content of iron in wakame means that it increases your production of red blood cells.
-Iron is an essential part of red blood cells, and higher levels means increased circulation in your cardiovascular system, which provides additional oxygen to essential parts of the body, boosts energy, increases the health of your skin, and speeds up the healing process of all the tissues and organs in your body!
+Iron is an essential part of red blood cells, and higher levels mean increased circulation in your cardiovascular system, which provides additional oxygen to essential parts of the body, boosts energy, enhances the health of your skin, and speeds up the healing process of all the tissues and organs in your body.

-Infant Health: Folate, also known as Vitamin B9, is extremely vital for pregnant women, as it has been consistently connected with lowered chances of neural tube defects in infants.
-Wakame contains significant amounts of folate, so pregnant women should add some Japanese dishes to their pregnancy diet!
+Folate, also known as Vitamin B9, is extremely vital for pregnant women, as it has been consistently connected with lowered chances of neural tube defects in infants.
+Wakame contains significant amounts of folate, so pregnant women should add some Japanese dishes to their diet.

-Bone Health: Calcium is one of the most important minerals when it comes to protecting the integrity and durability of our bones.
-The high levels of calcium found in wakame help your body increase bone growth and speeds up repair, thereby preventing early onset osteoporosis and keeping you fit and active well into your old age!
+Calcium is one of the most important minerals when it comes to protecting the integrity and durability of our bones.
+The high level of calcium found in wakame helps your body with bone growth and speeds up repair, thereby preventing early onset osteoporosis and keeping you fit and active well into your old age.